NeNe Leakes Reveals Why Her And Kim Zolciak’s Spinoff Was Really Canceled

 “One of the things I’m most excited about is working with Kim, just the two of us.
 I just left Housewives where I was working with like, six monsters.”

-A few months later however, Bravo revealed that the show was not going to film as planned.
+A few months later, however, Bravo revealed that the show was not going to film as planned.
 E!
-News reported that a source said that the cancelation was because both NeNe and Kim were “in the middle of other projects.”
+News reported that a source said that the cancellation was because both NeNe and Kim were “in the middle of other projects.”

-Perhaps The Real Housewives of Atlanta viewers will soon hear more about why the planned spinoff show starring NeNe Leakes and Kim Zolciak was really canceled when the season 10 reunion show airs?
-Maybe even reunion show host and Real Housewives executive producer Andy Cohen will chime in about the cancelation?
+Perhaps The Real Housewives of Atlanta viewers will soon hear more about why the planned spinoff show starring NeNe Leakes and Kim Zolciak was really canceled when the Season 10 reunion show airs?
+Maybe even reunion show host and Real Housewives executive producer Andy Cohen will chime in about the cancellation?
 What a preview of the reunion show, just released by Bravo, definitely does show is that viewers will see NeNe and Kim scream and yell at one another to such a point that even Andy has to tell them to stop.